AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Implement access control based on RAM policies.md

 ## Example 1: Grant a RAM user permissions to completely control a bucket

 The following RAM policy grants a RAM user permissions to completely control a bucket named `myphotos`:

+**Warning:** We recommend that you do not grant RAM users permissions to completely control a bucket used by mobile applications because it is highly risky.

 ```
 {